-The title of this post comes from a writer friend a mine, who used it to describe Liechtenstein as we were visiting on a road trip.
+The title of this post comes from a writer friend of mine, who used it to describe Liechtenstein as we were visiting on a road trip.
 It is one of the six “micro-states” of Europe, which are Andorra, Liechtenstein, Luxembourg, Monaco, San Marino, and Vatican City.
-I like the name, even though none of them is technically a “kingdom”, so I decided to use it for this series on these little countries.
+I like the name, so even though none of them is technically a “kingdom”, I decided to use it for this series on these little countries.

 Why write about them?
 Well, there are several reasons.
 First of all, not many people visit all of them (or even ANY of them!)
 They are unusual in that, when you visit them, you wonder how they survived into the modern world, given all the land-grabbing that has been a central feature of European history for millenia.
 There is also something quite “cute” and quaint about these places that have hung on to their independence and culture despite being surrounded by larger and more powerful neighbors.
 Some visit them just to add another country to their “list” (and there’s nothing wrong with that!)
 And of course for passport stamp collectors like me, these places have some of the coolest passport stamps in the world!
 What’s not to like?

 The Principality of Liechtenstein is sandwiched between Austria on the east and Switzerland on the west.
-It is a rare “double-landlocked” country: it is a landlocked country (no access to the sea or ocean) that is surrounded by landlocked countries.
+It is a rare “double-landlocked” country: it is a landlocked country (no access to the sea or ocean) that is surrounded by other landlocked countries.
 There aren’t actually that many countries in the world that have this geographic distinction, which is yet ANOTHER reason to visit!